BlockchainCommons/Gordian/Envelope/Use-Cases/Data.md

 A variant of CryptFinger might support herd privacy.
 This would allow individuals to reveal or hide their membership in a group based on their personal preferences.

+* **Independence Benefits:** A holder chooses whether to reveal their presence in a herd of data or not, as they see fit.
+* **Privacy Benefits:** Data about the holder is never released unless they do so; even the issuer could have very limited information on the holder.

 In this variant, the CryptFinger server might create a list of everyone on the server, active or inactive.
 It's the most basic use of a `finger` command:
 ```
 "cryptfinger.com" [